rwinkhart/libmutton/wiki/developers.md

 ## Required Global Variable Manipulation
 libmutton provides a `PassphraseInputFunction` global variable that all clients must set to support passphrase-protected SSH identity files.
 This approach allows for different types of clients (CLI, GUI, TUI) to prompt for the passphrase in the most appropriate way.

-## Required Argument (clipclear)
+## Required Arguments
-The `clipclear` argument should be accepted by all non-interactive CLI libmutton implementations (not required for interactive GUI/TUI implementations).
+- `clipclear`: Should be accepted by all non-interactive CLI libmutton implementations (not required for interactive GUI/TUI implementations).
 In order to clear the clipboard on a timer, non-interactive libmutton-based password managers call another instance of their executable with the `clipclear` argument (e.g. `mutn clipclear`) with the intended clipboard contents provided via STDIN.
 If after 30 seconds the clipboard contents have not changed, they are cleared.
 Please accept a `clipclear` argument that calls `core.ClipClearArgument()`.
+- `startrcwd`: Should be accepted by all libmutton implementations making use of the RCW daemon to cache passphrases.
+Please accept a `startrcwd` argument that calls `core.RCWDArgument()`.

 ## Configuration
 libmutton-based password manager clients should all share the same INI configuration file.